-Proposed law requires health insurance issuers that provide hospital, medical, or surgical benefits to cover integrative cancer treatments including acupuncture, scalp cooling systems, and cryotherapy when such treatments are recommended by nationally recognized cancer treatment guidelines.
-This requirement includes Medicare coverage.
+Proposed law requires health insurance issuers that provide hospital, medical, or surgical benefits to cover integrative cancer treatments including acupuncture, scalp cooling systems, and cryotherapy when such treatments are recommended by nationally recognized cancer

-Proposed law allows coverage required under this legislation to be subject to annual deductibles, coinsurance, and copayments established under the health coverage plan.
+Proposed law allows coverage required under this legislation to be subject to annual deductibles, coinsurance, copayments, and prior authorization established under the health coverage plan.
+A health insurance issuer may limit coverage for acupuncture treatment of cancer to fifteen visits per plan year, unless additional treatments are recommended by nationally recognized cancer guidelines and the treating physician.